uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/2-vs-code-layout.md

 ---
 layout: default
-title: Getting Started in VS Code
+title: Get Started with VS Code
 nav_order: 2
 parent: Introduction to Linux
 ---

-# Getting Started in VS Code
+# Get Started with VS Code

 Now that we've connected to the remote server, let's take a moment to familiarize ourselves with the default layout of VS Code and open a new terminal.